GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

 All the data for this vignette and the files output from it can be downloaded from
 `here <https://github.com/GoyalLab/SingletCodeWebsite/raw/main/source/dataVignette/watermelonVignetteData.zip>`_.
 It
-contains inputFiles and the outputFiles.
+contains inputFiles and test output files you can compare to (in outputFiles).

 First step is to understand the samples present in the FASTQ files.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~